Interactions of two and three mesons including higher partial waves from lattice QCD: Formalism and fitting strategy

 One might have thought that, instead of a global fit, a better procedure would be to fix $\cK_2$ from fits to the two-particle spectrum, and then use the result as input into the three-particle spectrum, so as to determine $\cK_{\df,3}$.
 Such a procedure would, however, fail to make use of the constraints on two-particle interactions arising from the interactions of pairs in the three-particle system.
 Indeed, the three-particle spectrum provides significant additional constraints on two-particle interactions, since there are three interacting pairs.

 As a final comment on fitting, we consider the appropriate range of $E^*$ to use.
 Since we are considering isosymmetric QCD, G parity is an exact symmetry, and there are no transitions between sectors with even and odd numbers of pions.
 Thus, for two pions, the range of validity of the quantization condition is $0 < E^* < 4 M_\pi$, while for three pions it is $M_\pi < E^* < 5 M_\pi$.
 For kaons, by contrast, there is no constraint from G parity, and the process $K^+K^+ \to K^+ K^+ \pi^0$ is allowed, for example if the kaons are in a relative $d$ wave.
 Also allowed is $K^+ K^+ \to K^+ K^0 \pi^+$.
 Because of this, the upper bounds on the validity of the quantization conditions for two and three kaons are, strictly speaking, $2 M_K + M_\pi$ and $3 M_K+M_\pi$, respectively.
 We expect, however, the coupling to the channels with an additional pion to be very small.
-This is because these transitions are induced by the anomaly, and thus, in ChPT, by the Wess-Zumino-Witten (WZW) term.
+This is because these transitions are induced by the chiral anomaly, and thus, in ChPT, by the Wess-Zumino-Witten (WZW) term.
 However, the WZW term itself does not lead to a $K^+ K^+ \to K^+ K^0 \pi^+$ transition, due to its antisymmetry; the closest transition that is induced is $K^+ K^0 \to K^+ K^0 \pi^0$.
 To obtain the desired transition requires an additional loop (which attaches a $K^0 K^+ \to K^0 K^+$ vertex).
 This implies that the process is at least of next-to-next-to-leading order (NNLO) in ChPT, since the WZW term is itself of next-to-leading order (NLO).
 Thus we expect the coupling to an additional pion to turn on only far above threshold, where the $p^4$ suppression is less significant.
+On the other hand, we do not include mixed-flavor operators in our calculations to capture these extra levels above threshold.
+Although this could result in unreliable energy extractions in this region, we expect that the overlap of our operators with these mixed-flavor states is small enough to still obtain an accurate determination of the desired energies.
 Because of this we have included in the fits to $2K^+$ and $3K^+$ some levels that lie slightly above the strict threshold.
 Details are given in the next section.